memetteminarslan/esp32_c3_lm2576/README.md

 This module board combines the powerful capabilities of the ESP32 C3 and the efficiency of the LM2576 power converter, making it an excellent foundational platform for various electronic projects.

+If you have any questions, contact : memetteminarslan@gmail.com

 Schematic
 ![099_Esp32_C3_Lm2576-1](https://github.com/memetteminarslan/esp32_c3_lm2576/assets/74721347/e1ef0327-6a93-44ca-987a-950d19a10b3b)